BestTimesToVisit.com Logo

 food

-Don't be afraid of the vending machines – they're a culinary adventure!
-Beyond drinks, you'll find hot ramen, snacks, and even full meals.
-For a truly local experience, try a 'depachika' (department store basement food hall) for an incredible array of bento boxes and gourmet treats, perfect for a picnic.
+Don't be afraid of the vending machines!
+Beyond drinks, you can find surprisingly good hot meals, snacks, and even fresh eggs.
+For a truly local experience, try a 'depachika' (department store basement food hall) for an incredible array of prepared foods and sweets.

 packing

 Pack light and be prepared to do laundry.
-Many hotels and hostels have coin-operated laundry facilities, and it's much easier to navigate crowded trains and stairs with less luggage.
-Plus, you'll have more space for souvenirs!
+Many hotels and hostels have coin-operated laundry facilities, and it's much easier to navigate crowded trains and stairs without heavy luggage.
+Plus, you'll want space for all the souvenirs!

 safety